Black Pepper Beef

 What cuts of beef can I use?

 Popular stir-fry meats include either flank or skirt steak.
 They’re economical, relatively easy to find in most supermarkets, and tasty.
-For more high-quality meats with more fat content, you could also try rib eye (my personal favorite), sirloin, or NY strip.
+For more tender meats with more fat content, you could also try rib eye (my personal favorite), sirloin, or NY strip.

 Can I substitute this with another protein?